 Use this easy guide to get up and running with your own Wabbit server.
-For problems during installation consult the FAQ.

 1) Download